vbwx/finddup/Manual.md

 - **-p**

     Compare the entire contents of files.
-    This is slower but only finds files that are perfect duplicates.
+    This is slower but only considers files to be duplicates if they are perfect matches.

 - **-t**

     Trim repeating characters from the beginning and end of file contents before comparing them.

+## Comparison Accuracy

+These options have no effect when the precise comparison method (**-p**) is used.

+- **-2**

+    Use twice as many samples for heuristic comparison.

+- **-4**

+    Use four times as many samples for heuristic comparison.

+- **-8**

+    Use eight times as many samples for heuristic comparison.

+- **-x**

+    Use three times as many bytes per sample for heuristic comparison.

 ## Output Modes